 At the hotel

 Free WiFi throughout, tennis court, bicycles, (small) boats and wellies to borrow, gym, library.
-In rooms: TV, air-conditioning, minibar (with free soft drinks for Smith members), free bottled water, tea and coffee kit, and Sothys bath products.
+In rooms: TV, minibar, free bottled water, tea and coffee kit, and Sothys bath products.

 Our favourite rooms

 Everything sounds better in French, especially the domaine’s room names (Serpentaire, Lune, Soleil…).
 We loved Vénus, for its giant bathroom, high ceiling and top-drawer views, and Saturne for its fireplace and tower-showcasing glass roof.
 Families and groups of friends should book out the five-bedroom, pond-facing Dragon, the three-bedroom Serpentaire by the meadows, or the two-bedroom Cassiopée or Centaure.

 There are two huge, heated pools: one out in the grounds (open from May to October) and another indoors by the Roman baths.